bodrick/awesome/TOPICS.md

 *   [chroma-sdk/Colore](https://github.com/chroma-sdk/Colore) - A powerful C# library for Razer Chroma's SDK
 *   [DarthAffe/RGB.NET](https://github.com/DarthAffe/RGB.NET) - The one-stop SDK for RGB-peripherals

-## svelte

-*   [rogchap/wombat](https://github.com/rogchap/wombat) - Cross platform gRPC client
-*   [varbhat/exatorrent](https://github.com/varbhat/exatorrent) - Easy to Use Torrent Client.
-Can be hosted in Cloud.
-Files can be streamed in Browser/Media Player.
-*   [AlexAegis/minesweeper](https://github.com/AlexAegis/minesweeper) - A minesweeper clone for the web using TinySlice!
-My state manager libary.
-*   [storybookjs/storybook](https://github.com/storybookjs/storybook) - Storybook is a frontend workshop for building UI components and pages in isolation.
-Made for UI development, testing, and documentation.
-*   [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java).
-Use what you love ❤️ Angular, Capacitor, Ionic, React, Svelte, Vue and you name it compatible.

 ## wails